karlkeefer/pngr/README.md

 Migrations are run using [go-migrate](https://github.com/golang-migrate/migrate).

 I put together little bash scripts to help you get stuff done.
-- `sudo postgres/new-migration.sh my_migration_name` will create a template for the next migration-
+- `sudo postgres/new-migration.sh my_migration_name` will create a template for the next migration.
 - `sudo postgres/run-migrations.sh` will execute any new migrations

 You can do more advanced migrate commands